zmon1010/kendo-ui-core/docs/knowledge-base/grid-page-size-all-in-asp-core.md

 ## Solution

-To achieve this behavior, after the document is ready, dynamically add the option for the **All** page size through the dataSource of the DropdownList to allow for selecting the page size.
+After the document is ready, dynamically add the option for the **All** page size through the dataSource of the DropdownList to allow for selecting the page size.

 ```
         $(function () {